goldsborough/algs4/dynamic/README.md

 	return cache[n]
 ```

-Can also use an array (even more efficient, especially if no hash-tables available -> C++):
+Can also use an array (even more efficient):

 ```Python
 def fib(n):